 While a new system can bring a new set of difficulties, these can be mitigated with a strong change management program.
 From Parker Avery’s many system implementation and organizational change management projects, here are key elements to remember:

 Realistic Expectations and Goals

 This may seem pretty straightforward, but still can be clumsily executed.
-Unrealistic timetables, resources and support will sabotage an initiative before it even begins.
-Additionally, the project’s goals will more than likely include financial and technical milestones, but omit the people and process component.
-It is important to not only define business requirements, but to also validate them and identify what processes will change and how people are expected to execute them in the future.
-This may mean in the short-term, people are expected to provide more data and information than they have in the past, which translates into more time and energy.
-However, if these are one-time asks, the long-term the benefit could be much greater than the upfront costs.
+Unrealistic timetables, resources, and support will sabotage an initiative before it even begins.
+Additionally, the project’s goals will more than likely include financial and technical milestones but omit the people and process component.
+It is important to not only define business requirements but to also validate them and identify what processes will change and how people are expected to execute them in the future.
+This may mean in the short term, people are expected to provide more data and information than they have in the past, which translates into more time and energy.
+However, if these are one-time asks, the long-term benefit could be much greater than the upfront costs.

 Visibility and Communication

 For any organization that is implementing change, it is important to not only provide realistic expectations but to also quickly address questions and concerns, regardless of the level of role or priority.
 This action can go a long way throughout the change management program; people are more likely to stick it out even during the uncomfortable and bumpy times if they know and are comfortable with the overall objective.